 To find this information, you will have to do a driving records search.

 Have you ever tried to search for someone’s criminal records?
 Was it a difficult process?
-Did you search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal records, and your account may make it easier for others.